One paradox have I discovered: A statue can speak, though no statue be present.

 You might say that, Aaron admitted.
 I can earn a living by providing services to the people.

 A good living, I remarked, providing you have no compunctions about the words you attribute to your god.

 A very good living.
-But I'll need to insist upon obedience.
+But I'll need to insist upon loyalty.
 If the people should somehow start to think they can get along without me, I will have to convince them otherwise.
-Ill point out how they have offended God.
+Ill point out how their disobedience has offended God.
 Everybody makes mistakes, and therefore everybody must have broken Gods rules somehow.
 That means theyre sinners.
 Its imperative that they avoid divine retribution.
 They must bring me a sin-offering.
 And I will eat and be well satisfied.